[Tiempo de lectura 18 m]

 This —and most Seiko “diver’s”— need no introduction.

 Zodiac Super Sea Wolf re-issue in Gulf colors.

 Anyway, I kept looking on and off, and at the same time I took out from my rotation (that also sounds terribly snob, and you know it) most of my watches but the Riseman, the F1 and the Body and Soul.
 A sport tool, a casual tool, and a dressier piece.

 I discovered Seiko Monsters and was instantly in love with them, particularly the new Sea Monster and the Orange Monster.
 They weren’t too expensive.

 I tracked the blue one and almost got it used at a great price, but the seller backed off at the last minute.
-New costed twice as much and I couldn’t justify it, so I ended up not getting it, and kept on searching.
+New costs twice as much and I couldn’t justify it, so I ended up not getting it, and kept on searching.

 I hear with contempt those poor souls that think Rolex and Omega are truly luxury brands, or the best watches ever, or those that dismiss Seikos and Casios, knowing nothing of horology.

 As I’m older, my tastes change and I have to leave behind —to a point— most flashy things, instead opting for a more appropriate look.
 Think a Fifty Fathoms.
 Those are very nice looking watches (and Jacques Cousteau’s choice, if you’re into that kind of thing, better company than Steve McQueen, Paul Newman, James Bond or the Moon), simple and to the point, no superfluous things in them —the originals, of course, not the modern jewels they try to pass as tool watches.
 But terribly expensive, and again, I don’t want a jewel.

 One fine day, wondering the deep trenches and abysses of the internets, I discovered a true jewel.
 The Casio Marlin Duro MDV106.